Lickability/code-of-conduct/README.md

 We recognize that the technology community is diverse and that people have different backgrounds, experiences, and understandings of what constitutes offensive or inappropriate behavior.
 We are committed to open and positive communication to promote an environment that ensures that all participants feel welcome and respected.
 We do not tolerate harassment, which includes:

 * Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, or religion
-* Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
+* Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment
 * Deliberate misgendering or use of ‘dead’ or rejected names
 * Gratuitous or off-topic sexual images or behavior in spaces where they’re not appropriate
-* Simulated physical contact (e.g. textual descriptions like “*hug*” or “*backrub*”) without consent or after a request to stop.
+* Simulated physical contact (e.g. textual descriptions like “*hug*” or “*backrub*”) without consent or after a request to stop
 * Threats of violence
 * Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
 * Deliberate intimidation